setavenger/blindbit-pwa/README.md

 > **This is an experimental project acting as a proof of concept for Silent Payments light wallets.
 Use at your own risk.**

+A known bug: This wallet does not use label m=0 for change, it just sends to the base address.

 <p align="center">
     <a href="https://app.silentium.dev">app.silentium.dev</a>
 </p>